camelwater/NST-Art-Generation/model/README.md

 Pretrained VGG19 model and weights.
+It's like 600 MB, so can't put it in the repository.